michaelzap94/companion4me/README.md

 A social media android app where lonely people can find other people that need a friend.
 Developed in Java, PHP and MySQL.

 This was a university group project and the app's server host is not working anymore (since it was free for a limited time).
-However, you can see a video from when the app was fully working.
+However, you can see a screencast of when the app was fully working.

 The app server files are included in the folder "serverFiles" writen in PHP.